StarfishWP/Plugin-Reviews/.svn/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display the reviews of your plugin fetched from WordPress.org on your site.
+Display WordPress.org reviews of any plugin on your site.

 == Description ==